mmravak/Youtube_Scrapy/README.md

 # Youtube scraper

 Scrapy is a free and open source Python framework used for web scraping a website.
-It provides the tools needed to efficiently extract data from web pages, process and store it in a wanted format and structure.
+It provides tools needed to efficiently extract data from web pages, process and store it in a wanted format and structure.

 [![Made withScrapy](https://img.shields.io/badge/Made%20with-Scrapy-green)](https://scrapy.org/)